CSM and Peter Dohle shoulder to shoulder in training Ukrainian seafarers

 Peter Dohle and CSM heavily invest in cadet training programs.
 According to CSM Crewing Director Norman Schmiedl, the theoretical education of seafarers is good worldwide, but many cadets miss practical skills.
 “Young seafarers are equipped with theoretical knowledge, which they have received at a University or an academy,” explains the expert.
 “The lucky ones join an established company, receive a decent training and will, due time, be able to do any job they desire.
 Others might graduate from a good University but sign up at a company that does not invest a dime in their training.
 This makes that things will become pretty soon difficult for them.”

 Mr Schmiedl urges companies to come forward with new educational and training initiatives.
 But even though many companies do invest in education and training of seafarers, there is no coordinated approach within the industry.
-The expert explains that seafaring is one of the few occupations where people can start without connections: “After the university one embarks, makes rapidly career and becomes an officer, then one can move further up the ranks and start to earn $12, $14 or even $15,000 a month, while only working for six or seven months per year.
+The expert explains that seafaring is one of the few occupations where people can start without connections: “After the university one embarks, makes rapidly career and becomes an officer, then one can move further up the ranks and start to earn $12, $14 or even $15,000 a month, while only working for six or seven months per year, working at sea.
 That’s the moment when someone gets the chance to enjoy life”.

 “We strongly stimulate Ukrainians who are interested in shipping to come to us,” concludes Andreas Hadjipetrou.
 “Mainly here are men, however we also encourage women to sign up.
 Up-to-date we have employed female captains as well, something not remarkable at all, considering the fact that employment onboard secures a good income, while having the chance to see the rest of the world”.